Cheese making in Hastings County

-Improvements in the dairy farm were very important so that milk to be kept clean.
+Improvements in the dairy farm were very important to keep milk clean.
 Laura Rose was someone who promoted both farmhouse cheese and butter making and the factory process.
 She took one of the first dairy courses at the new Ontario College of Agriculture, which started in 1893.
-Dairy courses started in 1892 with the instructors travelling round.
+Dairy courses started in 1892 with the instructors travelling round the country.
 Laura Rose went on to become a dairy instructor running courses for women.
 The women were expected to go back to the farm rather than work in a cheese factory.
 She wrote a text book on cheese and butter making which was very widely used.

 Annie Elevier was a local cheese maker, who had a job as the cheese maker in a factory.
 Annie sent her cheese to the World Fair in Chicago in 1893 and was awarded a certificate for earning a mark of 97.5.

 After they were married, Annie taught her husband John West how to make cheese and then she taught her sons how to make butter.
 The West family started the Stirling Creamery.

 World’s Columbian Exposition

 The Dominion of Canada bore all the expenses of transporting, placing, caring for and disposing of butter and cheese.
 The committee decided to invite expert judges and assist the cheese makers to make selections from exhibits to be sent from Ingersoll and Montreal.
 There were 539 exhibits of cheese and 167 exhibits of butter.
 The 259 awards that were given out enhanced the reputation of Canadian cheese in the British market.
 This was all about branding cheese as Canadian.

 Competitions of cheese still exist such as the Royal Agricultural Winter Fair in Toronto each November.
 The other big competition is the British Empire Cheese Show which is in its 90th year held each year in Belleville.